How much does NetSuite cost? A complete guide to 2026 pricing and licensing

 NetSuite base packages: Core Suite and SuiteSuccess editions

 NetSuite licensing begins with selecting a base package.
-Each package includes a set of core features known as the Core Suite, and most are offered in industry-specific configurations called SuiteSuccess editions.
-These editions combine ERP and CRM capabilities with additional tools tailored to meet the needs of specific industries.
+Each base package includes a defined set of core features known as the Core Suite.
+In practice, most NetSuite base packages are delivered through industry-aligned configurations called SuiteSuccess editions.
+These editions structure how NetSuite functionality is licensed and deployed based on common industry workflows.

 What’s included in the Core Suite?

-Every NetSuite base package contains the Core Suite, this is the foundation of the system.
-It includes both ERP and CRM functionality focused on essential business operations.
+Every NetSuite base package includes the Core Suite, which forms the foundation of the system.
+The Core Suite provides essential ERP and CRM functionality used to support day-to-day business operations across finance, sales, and operations.

 NetSuite ERP features included in the Core Suite: